thryallis

 Care and Maintenance

 Thryallis can certainly be described as a low-maintenance species.
 This plant may be allowed to grow freely as a showy oval-shaped shrub or be pruned or hedged.
-Topiary applications are even possible with this plant as it has a compact growth form.
+Topiary applications are even possible with this plant as it has a compact growth form and puts out new shoots only occasionally.

 Regardless of how you prune your thryallis, it is important to note that the flowers grow terminally, at the ends of branches, and therefore pruning too heavily and too often will prevent the plant from flowering to its full potential.